 Innovations: We can guarantee the effectiveness of fumigation thanks to good knowledge of pest biology and methods of using fumigants.
 Experience in applying ship recirculation systems.
 Members of our organization can expect cargos in ports almost anywhere in the world and control the fumigation process from loading port to unloading port.

-Protection: We work in strict compliance with the recommendations of the United Nations International Maritime Ship Association (IMFO) and even stricter safety requirements to our employees in managing high-risk situations.
+Protection: We work in strict compliance with the recommendations of the International Maritime Fumigation organization (IMFO) and even stricter safety requirements to our employees in managing high-risk situations.
 We provide guarantees and safety.